MicrosoftLearning/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/11-LAB_SC_100_Lab4_Ex1_SecureScore.md

 ## Part 2: Implement the solution (optional)

-### Task 1 - Activate Defender XDR unified RBAC by activating workloads
+### Task 1 - Activate Defender XDR unified RBAC for specific workloads

-For the Microsoft Defender XDR security portal to start enforcing the permissions and assignments configured in your new custom roles, you must activate the Microsoft Defender XDR Unified RBAC model for some or all of your workloads.
+For the Microsoft Defender XDR security portal to start enforcing the permissions and assignments configured in your new custom roles, you must activate the Microsoft Defender XDR Unified RBAC model for your workloads.

+When you activate some or all of your workloads to use the new permission model, the roles and permissions for these workloads are fully controlled by the Microsoft Defender XDR Unified RBAC model in the Microsoft Defender portal.

 In this task you´ll enable specific workloads.